Singer | Songwriter

 Listening to the heartfelt, captivating melodies of Samuels’ instrumental CDs, you will find yourself taken away on an emotional journey, a soulful ride on the waves of life’s highs and lows.
 In 1996, Samuels, teamed with record producer Matthew Gerrard, produced Northern Lights.
 And in 2003, he released Dancing on Water, adding his aptitude as a producer to his long list of skill sets.

-Samuels’ Traveler CD is a collection of 15 inspired tracks written over a period of seven years.
+Samuels’ Traveler CD is a collection of 15 inspired tracks co-written with his good friend Russell Bennett.
 The first single released, “Hold on to Your Dreams” pays tribute to participants of the Winter Olympics and to the victims of World Trade Center disaster, offering encouragement and hope to anyone who has a dream worth fighting for.
 Each innovative track shines on its own, expressing a personal tale of growth, love and loss.

 Samuels is a man of few words and they are always based upon a foundation of love.
 He speaks through his music and it speaks volumes.
 His motivation is pure and simple.
 He loves to sing.
 He wants to touch the lives of others and make a difference in this world, leaving a lasting, enduring impact.
 He expresses an unyielding tenderness and sensitivity toward others.
 Credit Samuels’ compassion to his upbringing.
 He inherited his mother’s warmth and his father’s work ethic, and owes his desire to change the atrocities of the world to his grandparents.